lamhq/tech-notes/pages/backend/typescript/syntax/functions.md

 ## Call Signatures

-A call signature in TypeScript defines the parameters and return type of a function within an object type.
+Functions can have properties in addition to being callable.

+A call signature in TypeScript defines the parameters and return type of a function within an **object type**.
 It allows you to create objects that can be invoked like functions but also have properties.

 ```ts
 type MyCallableObject = {